geoai-rl/geoai-rl.github.io/_posts/2020-10-20-Itaewon-Contents-Map.md

 The distribution of contents allows us to identify the active areas at a specific point in time.

 # [Map 3](https://geoai-rl.github.io/SimulationResult_20201012.html) : Deep Reinforcement learning simulation result(dynamic map)
+* *If you want to see the map bigger, click 'Map 3'*
+* *Click 'Map 3', then press the 3rd button on the bottom left for playback*

 <center><img src="/assets/images//reinforcementlearning.jpg" width="500" height="500"></center>
 <center>Reinforcement learning process</center>